Feature Engineering¶

 Important Rules¶

-features_(e.g.,features_rsi_14).
-Columns without this prefix are ignored. - Handle NaN: Technical indicators produce NaN at the start.
+feature_preprocessing_fn): All output columns MUST start withfeatures_(e.g.,features_rsi_14).
+Columns without this prefix are ignored.
+Without a preprocessing function, raw columns (OHLCV + auxiliary) are used directly. - Handle NaN: Technical indicators produce NaN at the start.
 Always call

 df.fillna(0, inplace=True)(orffill/bfill). - Return the DataFrame: Your function must